Aliases for CENPJ Gene

 GeneCards Summary for CENPJ Gene

 CENPJ (Centromere Protein J) is a Protein Coding gene.
 Diseases associated with CENPJ include Microcephaly 6, Primary, Autosomal Recessive and Seckel Syndrome 4.
-Among its related pathways are Organelle biogenesis and maintenance and Gene Expression.
+Among its related pathways are Gene Expression and Cell Cycle, Mitotic.
 Gene Ontology (GO) annotations related to this gene include protein kinase binding and tubulin binding.

 UniProtKB/Swiss-Prot for CENPJ Gene